qirangalaxy/discussion_AI_explainability-data_bias/README.md

 ### Thoughts on Overcome the Issue:
 Enhancing model explainability can be challenging, but there are effective strategies to achieve it:
-1. **Use Interpretable Models**: Opt for interpretable models like linear regression or decision trees over complex models like deep neural networks.
+1. <ins>Use Interpretable Models</ins>: Opt for interpretable models like linear regression or decision trees over complex models like deep neural networks.
 These simpler models provide clear insights, with output coefficients directly indicating the impact of each feature.
-2. **Apply Post-Hoc Explanation Tools**: Utilize tools like SHAP or LIME to analyze the relative importance of features, offering insights into how different factors influence the model’s decisions after the model has been trained.
+2. <ins>Apply Post-Hoc Explanation Tools</ins>: Utilize tools like SHAP or LIME to analyze the relative importance of features, offering insights into how different factors influence the model’s decisions after the model has been trained.
-3. **Develop Interactive Tooling**: Create user interfaces that allow for exploration of model behaviors with varying inputs.
+3. <ins>Develop Interactive Tooling</ins>: Create user interfaces that allow for exploration of model behaviors with varying inputs.
 Additionally, introduce dummy records to observe how the model reacts, helping to identify areas for improvement and increase transparency.

 ### 2. Recognizing and Minimizing Data Bias: The Ethical Imperative